-There are two medications that can be used to treat prolactinomas (surgery is rarely curative because the tumors have a tendency to grow back).
-Both have unpleasant side effects, and after 3 months of treatment trying both medications, it was discovered that unfortunately I am one of those patients who can’t tolerate either medication.
+There are two medications that can be used to treat prolactinomas.
+(Surgery is rarely curative because the tumors have a tendency to grow back).
+Both medications have unpleasant side effects, and after 3 months of treatment trying both, I learned that unfortunately I am one of those patients who can’t tolerate either medication.
 I missed a great deal of work over the past few months due to these side effects, including vertigo, nausea, and dizziness.
 I still cannot return to work until I have safely tapered off the medication and the vertigo has resolved.

 June 26: “How is my mental health doing with all of this?
 Probably the worst it’s been since January, when the Zoloft was still trying to kick in.
 I’ve had so many thoughts of wanting to cut in the last 24 hours.
 I want so badly to carve the world USELESS somewhere on my body.
 But I know I shouldn’t.
 Especially with my surgery coming up.
 Otherwise I wouldn’t care.”